For new permits and other applications received on or after July 1, 2024, view the current Portland Permitting & Development fee schedules.

 School Construction Excise Tax

-In 2007, the Oregon State Legislature passed a law (SB1036) that will help Oregon school districts pay for a portion of the cost of new or expanded school facilities.
+In 2007, the Oregon Legislature passed a law (Senate Bill 1036) that helps Oregon school districts pay for a portion of the cost of new or expanded school facilities.
 The bill allows school boards, in cooperation with cities and counties, to tax new residential and non-residential development.

-This tax will require developers to share the cost of growth with school districts.
-For more information about the tax, who has to pay it, collection details and implementation dates, please review these forms:
+This tax requires developers to share the cost of growth with school districts.
+For more information about the tax, please review our current fees page.

 Affordable Housing Construction Excise Tax